ABOUT GEOTHERMAL ENERGY

 The Geysers, comprising 45 square miles along the Sonoma and Lake County border, is the largest complex of geothermal power plants in the world.
 Calpine, the largest geothermal power producer in the U.S., owns and operates 13 power plants at The Geysers with a net generating capacity of about 725 megawatts of electricity - enough to power 725,000 homes, or a city the size of San Francisco.

 The Geysers meets the typical power needs of Sonoma, Lake and Mendocino counties, as well a portion of the power needs of Marin and Napa counties.
-In fact, The Geysers satisfies nearly 60 percent of the average electricity demand in the North Coast region from the Golden Gate Bridge to the Oregon border.
-The Geysers is one of the most reliable energy sources in California, delivering extremely high availability and on-line performance, and accounts for one-fifth of the green power produced in California.
+In fact, The Geysers in 2018 provided 50 percent of California's geothermal generation.
+The Geysers is one of the most reliable energy sources in California, delivering extremely high availability and on-line performance, and accounts for 9% of the green power produced in California.

 Geothermal power is energy derived from the heat of the earth's core.
 "Geo" means "from the earth" and "thermal" means "heat."
 This type of energy is clean and predictable, offering a reliable and renewable energy source.